 Ernest Frank Morgado an American-Portuguese businessman is credited with creating Huli Huli chicken on the island of Honolulu, Hawaii in 1955.

-Serve this Grilled Huli Huli Chicken with a cool tomato cucumber salad or some potato salad with some sweet rolls.
+Serve this Grilled Huli Huli Chicken with a cool tomato cucumber salad, griddle potatoes, or some potato salad with some sweet rolls.
 This is also wonderful with some rice or steamed fresh vegetables or pineapple.

 Storage & Reheating